gloveboxes/Azure-Sphere-Rover-Bot-FreeRTOS-with-Azure-IoT/README.md

-# Build a seeing eyed rover combining the best of Azure Sphere security and FreeRTOS
+# Build a Rover combining the best of Azure Sphere security with FreeRTOS

 ![](resources/architecture.png)